Ravincroft's Retribution - 1. Leaving Home

 ‘Come on, Lia, please, I can’t do this on my own.’

 Lia squatted and hesitantly touched the pouch opening.
 Ren guided her hands toward the pouch.
 She shuddered as her fingers found the opening.
+‘It feels so thin and squishy.’

-‘Won’t it hurt the joey?’
-Lia asked.
+‘Won’t removing it hurt the joey?’

 Jayden had moved around with his phone torch on to add to the light.
 ‘They are pretty safe curled up in there, Lia.’